 - geogebra_cas.jar (506 kB) – the GeoGebra computer algebra system – or inbuilt ‘calculator’

-For comparison, a typical Flash file on the Interactive Mathematics site is around 30 kB and the required plugin is around 2 MB (but this does not get downloaded each time you access a Flash file, just once).
+The Flash files I formerly used on Interactive Mathematics were around 30 kB and the required Flash plugin was around 2 MB (but this does not get downloaded each time you access a Flash file, just once).

-GeoGebra is more intelligent than MS Math 3.0, which I reviewed recently (see Microsoft Math 3.0 Review), but the audience for each product is not exactly the same.
-Having both products (for under US$20), you will have some excellent tools for exploring mathematics.
+GeoGebra is more intelligent than MS Math 4.0, which I reviewed earlier (it has 3D capability – see Microsoft Math 4.0), but the audience for each product is not exactly the same.
+Having the 2 products will give you some excellent tools for exploring mathematics.